HendersonMunoz/hendersonmunoz.github.io/README.txt

-I used this HTML, CSS, and Javascript boilerplate from html5up to build my portfolio website.
-Using my HTML, and CSS knowledge, I was able to edit, add, and delete the existing code as needed.
-I chose to build my portfolio website using a boilerplate because my focus is on back-end developement.
-This website showcases some of my most recent Java projects, and It'll allow me to expand upon it, adding additional projects in the future.
+I leveraged an HTML, CSS, and JavaScript boilerplate from html5up to develop my professional portfolio website.
+With my proficiency in HTML and CSS, I modified, added, and removed code elements to suit my specific requirements.
+Opting for a boilerplate solution was a strategic decision, driven by my focus in back-end development.
+The website serves as a platform to showcase my latest Java projects while providing flexibility for future expansion by incorporating additional projects.

 Credits: